After adding a patch to the Viewer, the Properties panel will open with settings that all patch types share. The default patch type is Image.

-Pan – This is the position of the image on the
+Pan – This is the position of the patch on the horizontal axis.

 Tilt – This is the position of the image on the vertical axis.